 #3 Whole Class: How Many Of You...?

 This is an active variation of getting-to-know you and question-asking team-builders.
-The main question is asked, and you decide how you want the student to let you know their answer.
-It's best if they have to respond by doing something other than raising their hand (e.g., by standing at their seat, or holding up something that you distribute).
+Ask a main question, and decide how you want the student to let you know their answer.
+For example, it's best if they have to respond by doing something other than raising their hand (e.g., by standing at their seat, or holding up something that you distribute).
 Make it tangible and physical.
 You ask a question, and all those who can answer "yes", stand up.
 After the first question is asked, invite other students (with your modeling and help), to ask follow-up questions until everyone's specific answer gets identified.
 You will also end up building vocabulary and students' questioning skills.

-Below are some sample main questions and some follow-ups to encourage:
+Below are some sample main questions and some follow-up questions.
+Feel free to add to the follow-up list as best suits your students:

 - Like to read?
 Non-fiction? history? fiction?
 Mysteries?